harness/developer-hub/kb/continuous-delivery/articles/create-cascading-fields-jira.md

 ---

 This article talks about setting a [cascading list](https://confluence.atlassian.com/jirakb/creating-dependent-cascading-lists-in-jira-server-datacenter-1142426572.html) when creating a JIRA issue.
-By default, Harness doesn't support cascading lists.
-You can configure the cascading list for your Jira issues using an [HTTP step](/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/http-step/).
+By default, Jira plugins don't support cascading lists.
+You can configure cascading lists for your Jira issues using an [HTTP step](/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/http-step/).

 Create a pipeline with a [Custom stage](/docs/platform/pipelines/add-a-stage/#add-a-custom-stage) and configure the following steps under the Execution tab of the pipeline.